imooon/Harmony-Hub-App/README.md

 # Harmony-hub
-Harmoney-Hub: A feel-good wellness application!
+Harmony-Hub: A feel-good wellness application!

 ## Table of Contents